Tripod in uniform spanning tree and three-sided radial SLE$_2$: Introduction

 In~\cite{KenyonLongRangeSpanningTree}, R. Kenyon considered the distribution of the trifurcation in UST in a bounded $3$-polygon of $\delta\Z^2$ with free boundary condition conditional on a similar event $\LA_1^{\delta}\cap\LA_2^{\delta}$.
 The scaling limit of the distribution of the trifurcation in this case is given by~\cite[Theorem~3.1]{KenyonLongRangeSpanningTree}:

 where $\varphi$ is any conformal map from $\Omega$ onto $\HH$.
 Our answer~\eqref{eqn::density_def} can be written as

 As the boundary condition for~\eqref{eqn::Kenyon_trifurcation} is free, while our boundary condition in Theorem~\ref{thm::trifurcation} is wired, our answer~\eqref{eqn::density_H} is different from~\eqref{eqn::Kenyon_trifurcation}.
 The observable we construct in Section~\ref{sec::trifurcation} is different from the one in~\cite{KenyonLongRangeSpanningTree}.
 Moreover, our proof of the key lemma--Lemma~\ref{lem::Fomin}--relies on the hexagonal lattice in an crucial way and it does not seem to work with $\delta\Z^2$ lattice in an easy way.
+We prove Theorem~\ref{thm::trifurcation} in Section~\ref{sec::trifurcation}.
+Our proof has three steps. \begin{itemize} \item First, we derive the probability $\PP[\LA_1^{\delta}\cap\LA_2^{\delta}\cap\{\trifurcation^{\delta}=z^{\delta}\}]$ in Lemma~\ref{lem::Fomin}.
+In this step, we write the probability in terms of Poisson kernel using Fomin's formula~\cite{fomin2001loop}.
+This step uses the geometry of hexagonal lattice in an essential way.
+The constant $\frac{3\sqrt{3}}{4}$ in RHS of~\eqref{eqn::deltasquare} is also lattice-dependent: the area of the dual face of hexagonal lattice is $\frac{3\sqrt{3}}{4}\delta^2$, see Figure~\ref{fig::threeneighbors}.
+The proof for this step works for more general graphs, but it is important that each vertex of the graph has degree three.
+We include the calculation for 4-8 lattice in Appendix~\ref{appendix::48lattice}.
+However, the proof does not work for $\Z^2$ lattice directly. \item Second, we derive the scaling limit of the probability $\PP[\LA_1^{\delta}\cap\LA_2^{\delta}\cap\{\trifurcation^{\delta}=z^{\delta}\}]$ in Proposition~\ref{prop::observable_cvg}.
+It turns out that the scaling limit of $\PP[\LA_1^{\delta}\cap\LA_2^{\delta}\cap\{\trifurcation^{\delta}=z^{\delta}\}]$ is the same as tripod partition function $\LZtripod$~\eqref{eqn::LZtripod_def} up to multiplicative constant.
+In CFT language, the partition function $\LZtripod$ can be thought of as a correlation function of conformal weights $h_{1,2}=\frac{6-\kappa}{2\kappa}=1$ at the boundary points $x_1, x_2, x_3$ and a spinless field of weights $(1,1)$ at the bulk point $z$.
+In our setup, we give a probabilistic interpretation of such correlation function via Proposition~\ref{prop::observable_cvg}.